AtentumZero/IP-Travellers-Toolkit/README.md

 # IP-Travellers-Toolkit

-Find servers running services/applications known to be running without authentication and/or with common vulnerabilities
+Find servers running services/applications known to be running without authentication and/or with common vulnerabilities.

 The IP Traveller's Toolkit is a collection of Shell and Python scripts that allows you to a scan a single IP address, range or the entire Internet for servers running a particular type of service or application.